(Last Updated on : 09/01/2019)

 is dotted with many important temples like the Bhramaramba Mallikarjunaswamy Temple, Jwala Narasimha Temple

 , Prahlada Mettu, and Sri Yaganti Umamaheswara Swamy Temple.
+The Kurnool district encompasses the Srisailam Dam and the Nallamala Hills.

 has many important temples like the temples of Talpagiri Ranganathaswami, Sri Venugopala Swamy, and Alaghumallari Krishna which are of prime tourist interest.
+Out of the other districts of Andhra Pradesh, the Nellore district is known for producing largest quantity of crude mica in India.

 Prakasam district has its district headquarters in Ongole